domcermak/neural_style_transfer/README.md

 > NOTE: It is recommended to use paintings or drawings as a style images.
 > Other kinds of images could result in unpleasant stylization.

-### Page is not accessible after scanning QR code from the Presentation application.
+### The page is not accessible after scanning the QR code from the Presentation application.
 What is the problem?

 The Presentation application runs only on localhost, but the Upload application is published via ngrok on a public IP.
 There might be 2 problems:

-- Either ngrok is not running and therefore the Upload application is not published,
+- Either ngrok is not running and, therefore the Upload application is not published,
 - or the QR code does not represent the current URL given by ngrok.

 To fix the problem: